bobgeorgethe3rd/wouterdocs/cornelius/Cornelius What you need.md

 - About 2 metres of a suitable fabric ([see Cornelius Fabric options](/docs/patterns/cornelius/fabric/))
 - About 0.5 metres of lining fabric ([see Cornelius Fabric options](/docs/patterns/cornelius/fabric/))
 - Interfacing for the waistband ([see Cornelius Fabric options](/docs/patterns/cornelius/fabric/))
-- A zip for the fly
+- A zip or 3 buttons for the fly
 - 3 or 7 Buttons for waistband and leg bands

 <Note>